wazo-platform/wazo-doc/source/upgrade/upgrade.rst

 Consult the `15.17 Roadmap <https://projects.xivo.io/versions/233>`_

-* Online call recording is now done via the automixmon feature instead of automon.
-This has no impact unless you have custom dialplan that is passing directly the "w" or "W" option to the Dial or Queue application.
+* Online call recording is now done via `automixmon
+  <https://wiki.asterisk.org/wiki/display/AST/One-Touch+Features>`_ instead of automon.
+This has no
+  impact unless you have custom dialplan that is passing directly the "w" or "W" option to the Dial or Queue application.
 In these cases, you should modify your dialplan to pass the "x" or "X" option instead.
 * The field ``enableautomon`` has been renamed to ``enableonlinerec`` in the users web services provided by the web-interface (these web services are deprecated).